carlos-evolutive/check_strings/README.md

 usage: check_strings "PATH"

-Note: The problematic file is usually the one following the error message.
+Note: The problematic file is usually the one following the error message "CFPropertyListCreateFromXMLData() ...".

-      Use open "FILE_PATH" to quickly fix the problematic file.
+      Use `open "FILE_PATH"` to quickly fix the problematic file.